 - Helps in securing the trust of the Potential Customer;

 - Ensures the Smooth and Efficient functioning of the organization;

 Following is the criteria for applying for PSARA License in India:

-According to Private Security Agencies Act, 2005, every company willing to register itself under PSARA must register itself as any of the business entities described below:
+According to the Private Security Agencies Regulation Act, 2005, every entity or company wanting to get itself registered under PSARA is required to register itself as any of the following listed business structures: